-Engaging parents leads to better treatments for children with adhdOctober 23rd, 2012 in Attention deficit disorders /
+Engaging parents leads to better treatments for children with adhdOctober 23, 2012 in Medicine & Health / Attention deficit disorders

 Pediatricians and researchers at The Children's Hospital of Philadelphia's(CHOP) have developed a first-of-its kind tool to help parents and health care providers better treat ADHD (attention deficit-hyperactivity disorder).
 The new, three-part survey helps steer families and doctors toward "shared decision-making", an approach proven to improve healthcare results in adults, but not widely used in pediatric settings.
 The results of the CHOP study are published in the journal Academic Pediatrics.